Investment Training for Beginners: From Theory to Practice

 Shares are ownership stakes, in a business that can yield profits but also carry increased levels of risk.

-Real estate involves investing in properties that can generate income and increase, in value, over time.
+Real estate involves investing in properties that can generate income and increase value over time.

 Investment Theories and Principles